 Wilderness camping in Joshua Tree is a great way to leave the crowds behind and truly experience the beauty that this spectacular National Park has to offer, up close and in person.
 There are miles of trails to choose from in the backcountry, provided you follow a few simple rules.

-For more detailed information about backpacking in Joshua Tree, including caching water, check out my Backpacking in Joshua Tree guide.
+For more detailed information about backpacking in Joshua Tree, including caching water, check out my ultimate guide to backpacking in Joshua Tree.